 During the COVID-19 national emergency, the government disposes of focalized measures and restrictions to ensure the health and safety of passengers nationwide.
 For more information about these measures, you can enter this link.

-Why book Trujillo to Jaen bus with redBus?
+Why book a Trujillo to Jaén bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Trujillo to Jaen.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Trujillo to Jaén.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Trujillo was founded in 1534 by Diego de Almagro, under the name “Villa of Truxillo”.
 With the passing of time Trujillo would consolidate as one of the most important cities of the Peruvian viceroyalty, for being an administrative and commercial center, essential for the colonial system.
 During the independence period, Trujillo had a relevant role on Peru’s Independence, what gave the surname of “Ciudad Benemérita y Fidelísima a la Patria” (“Meritorious city and Faithful to the Homeland”).
 Besides that, it was the first city to break free from Spain.
 During the 19th century, and later that the Moche and Chicama valleys emerged as settlements of the sugar industry and the economy grew, new residents came to the city; mostly were european immigrants, what contributed to the development of a local esthetic, since the constructions took breathing from the neoclassical style.